HemaliPatel3/Python/python quick revision guide/Methods and funcations.md

-Here’s a brief explanation, example code, and the expected output for each topic:

----

 ### **1. Defining a Function**
 A function is a block of reusable code that performs a specific task.
 Functions help in code reusability and modularity.